marsiitr/Rope-Climbing-Robot/README.md

 The other way to arrange the wheels is in a zig-zag pattern which increases the area of contact which in turn increases the friction.<br>
 Let the radius of the wheel be r and θ is the angle of contact and h is the rope thickness.
 The surface area S in contact with the wheel is given as <br>
 S = (2πrhθ)/360
-##### Encoder motor assembly #####
-To grip the rope , sliding roller assembly has  to ascend on a lead screw , for that a spur gear is attached to the lead screw on the rear side .
-An encoder and motor are also attached sideways such that the lead screw attached to the spur gear simultaneously runs the spur gear attached to the encoder and the motor. <br>
-For the working of the assembly , when the motor rotates , the spur gear rotates the lead screw which in turn rotates the encoder shaft through the trail of gears .
-The information of number of the rotations which the motor has to perform is already calculated and fitted to encoder .
-Thus we can grip the rope.
-##### Slider assembly #####
-To prevent the sliding roller assembly to deviate from its path in a rotatory motion it is supported with a slider assembly.
-The slider is created with a shaft and a rectangular box which can slide on it .
-It is connected to "SRE" by a L hinge. <br>
-The slider also creates a second support for the lead screw .
-Otherwise the lead screw will deviate from its position.

 ## **Electronic aspect**
 - Electronic Components used